Back to articles

 Is Sage Intacct suitable for European NGOs?

-Sage Intacct is an excellent product for nonprofits, but its DNA is American.
+Not really.
+Sage Intacct is a good product for American nonprofits, but its DNA is American and its pricing is calibrated for American budgets.
 The native reporting formats correspond to US requirements (FASB, Form 990), not to EU, AFD or ECHO formats.
-Hosting is mainly on American servers, which can raise GDPR compliance questions for European or African beneficiary data.
-Finally, the network of integrators specialized in deployment with French-speaking NGOs is limited compared to France and French-speaking Africa.
+Hosting is mainly on American servers, which can raise GDPR compliance questions.
+And the total deployment cost (license + implementation partner) is out of reach for the majority of French-speaking NGOs.

 How does a migration from Sage to Abvius work?

 The migration is a structured process.
 Accounting data (chart of accounts, balances, current fiscal year entries) is exported from Sage in standard format and imported into Abvius.
 Donor budgets are configured in Abvius with the specific rules of each grant.
 Most organizations choose the start of a fiscal year as the switch date.
-The Abvius team supports the migration and user training.
+The Abvius team supports the migration and user training — with no surprise invoice.

 My accounting firm knows Sage but not Abvius: is that a problem?

 The accounting firm works on the production of annual accounts and tax obligations.
 This work can continue to be carried out from data exported from Abvius (general balance, general ledger, journals) in the standard formats that any accountant masters.
-Abvius does not replace the relationship with your accounting firm: it complements Sage upstream, by covering the operational processes and donor compliance that Sage does not handle.
+Switching tools does not call into question the relationship with your accounting firm.

 Summary